-The faithful integrable systems with compact fibers considered in Sections \ref{sec:at} and \ref{sec:vats} allow for singular fibers (focus-focus fibers, cf.\ Section \ref{sec:almost-toric-orbits}) that induce non-trivial affine holonomy on the locally weakly toric leaf space (cf.\ Theorem \ref{thm:holonomy}).
+The faithful integrable systems with compact fibers considered in Section \ref{sec:at} and Part~\ref{part:faithful-semitoric} allow for singular fibers (focus-focus fibers, see Section~\ref{sec:almost-toric-orbits}) that induce non-trivial affine holonomy on the weakly toric leaf space (see Theorem~\ref{thm:holonomy}).
 Thus for such an integrable system there is not necessarily a system in its isomorphism class that has a cartographic moment map.
-However, following the insight of Symington \cite{symington} and \vungoc\ \cite{vu ngoc}, for such systems it is reasonable to ask whether there is a homeomorphism of the moment map image that, when restricted to an {\em open, dense} subset of the locally weakly toric leaf space, is a $\Z$-affine embedding.
+However, following the insight of Symington~\cite{symington} and \vungoc~\cite{vu-ngoc}, for such systems it is reasonable to ask whether there is a homeomorphism of the moment map image that, when restricted to an {\em open, dense} subset of the weakly toric leaf space, is a $\Z$-affine embedding.
 That question motivates introducing the following notion.

-\begin{definition} Let $\is$ be a faithful integrable system with $n$ degrees of freedom and whose fibers are compact, and set $B= \Phi(M)$.
-A {\em cartographic pair} $(f,S)$ for $\is$ consists of a topological embedding $f : B \to f(B) \subset \R^n$, called {\em cartographic homeomorphism}, and an open, dense subset $S \subset B_{\mathrm{lt}}$, with the property that $f|_{S}:(S,\mathcal{A}_{\mathrm{lt}}|_S)\to(\R^n,\mathcal A_0)$ is a $\Z$-affine smooth embedding.
-If such a pair exists, $\is$ is said to {\em admit a cartographic homeomorphism} whose image is said to be {\em cartographic}. \end{definition}
+\begin{Definition} Let $\is$ be a faithful integrable system with $n$ degrees of freedom and whose fibers are compact, and set $B= \Phi(M)$.
+A {\em cartographic pair} $(f,S)$ for $\is$ consists of a topological embedding $f \colon B \to f(B) \subset \R^n$, called {\em cartographic homeomorphism}, and an open, dense subset $S \subset B_{\mathrm{wt}}$, with the property that $f|_{S}\colon (S,\mathcal{A}_{\mathrm{wt}}|_S)\to(\R^n,\mathcal A_0)$ is a $\Z$-affine smooth embedding.
+If such a pair exists, $\is$ is said to {\em admit a~cartographic homeomorphism} whose image is said to be {\em cartographic}. \end{Definition}

+\begin{exm} Any faithful toric system admits a natural choice of cartographic pair.
+Namely, if~$\is$ is one such system, then $(\mathrm{id},B)$ is a cartographic pair. \end{exm}

-\begin{rmk} If $(f,S)$ is a cartographic pair for $\is$, there is no guarantee that $S$ is {\em maximal}, {\it i.e.} that it is the largest open, dense subset of $B_{\mathrm{lt}}$ on which $f$ restricts to a $\Z$-affine embedding. \end{rmk}
+\begin{rmk} If $(f,S)$ is a cartographic pair for $\is$, there is no guarantee that $S$ is {\em maximal}, i.e., that it is not a strict subset of another open, dense subset of~$B_{\mathrm{wt}}$ on which~$f$ restricts to a $\Z$-affine embedding. \end{rmk}

-The following lemma provides a simple but useful way to adjust a given cartographic homeomorphism.
+The following lemma provides a simple but useful way to adjust a given cartographic ho\-meo\-morphism.

-\begin{lemma} If $(f,S)$ is a cartographic pair for $\is$, then, for any $h \in \mathrm{AGL}(n;\Z)$, $(h \circ f,S)$ is also a cartographic pair. \end{lemma}
+\begin{Lemma} If $(f,S)$ is a cartographic pair for $\is$, then, for any $h \in \mathrm{AGL}(n;\Z)$, $(h \circ f,S)$ is also a cartographic pair. \end{Lemma}